 In the program’s second phase, you will put your knowledge into practice by completing clinical courses at an affiliate hospital.
 During this period, you will gain hands-on experience by administering anesthesia to patients under the direct supervision of a CRNA or anesthesiologist mentor.

 Want to learn more about launching your career as a certified nurse anesthetist at National University?
-Fill out this information form and one of our admissions advisors will contact you soon to discuss how National can help you meet — and exceed — your nursing goals.
+Contact one of our admissions advisors to discuss how National can help you meet — and exceed — your nursing goals.